astriaorg/astria/crates/astria-sequencer-utils/README.md

 ## Usage

-Avaliable commands:

-- genesis-parse

-The `genesis-parse` command requires two flags: `--source-genesis-file` and `--destination-genesis-file`.
+Running requires two flags: `--source-genesis-file` and `--destination-genesis-file`.
 These can be shortened to `-s` and `-d`.
 The command takes all data in the source file and merges that data into the destination file, overwriting the original destination file.